WinterBlox/Game-Off-2021/README.md

 ## WARNING: The code for this game is severely outdated with several vulnerabilities that will never be patched.
 It is recommended that you do not play this game anymore.
+### Sub-Note: This Repository has been archived.
+I am no longer working on this game, I haven't been for years.
+If you were still planning on seeing a full release of this game, then give up on that dream please.

 # Viralstorm
 Welcome to the Viralstorm Homepage!
 This is where I will (occasionally) link Video Snippets on YT, Itch.io Devblogs, and the most recently uploaded (important) files!